 Remove all RV antifreeze spillage from all drain and faucet parts after winterizing.
 Failure to do so could result in damage to the plumbing fixture's finish.

-An Optional, but not necessary, method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:
+An Optional method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure: